antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 After executing this command the project was created in a new folder named `Netblog.Web`.
 In additon, all the namespace elements in the .cs files have been updated to be `namespace Netblog.Web` instead of `namespace SayedHa.StarterWeb`.
-If you recall from the previous screenshot there were two things that needed to be updated in the app; the title and the copyright.
+If you recall from the previous screenshot there were two things that needed to be updated in the app: the title and the copyright.
 Let's see how we can add these parameters to the template.

 How to create a template with replacable parameters
 ---------------------------------------------------